GenSpectrum/evobench/evobench-evaluator/docs/overview.md

   higher-priority jobs are worked on first (`GraveYard` queues do not work on their jobs).

-#### Queues and pipelines
+* If a job execution fails, the job is always re-inserted into the same queue it was run from (but with the lowered `remaining_error_budget`).
+This means, its insertion time is updated (i.e. it will be scheduled after other jobs with the same priority in the queue; this gives potentially non-failing jobs a chance to yield results sooner).

-* Queues are (currently) stored as files in a directory.
+* Queues are (currently) implemented as a directory with files, one per job.
 By default each queue has a subdirectory under `~/.evobench-run/queues/`.
 Entries are inserted with the current hi-res time stamp (plus process id and a process-local counter to disambiguate) as the file name, and are serialized `BenchmarkingJob`